makerfactoryio/docs/docs/development-boards/esp32/lcd.md

 #include "Adafruit_SSD1306.h"
 ```

-You need both libraries (Adafruit_SSD1306, Adafruit GFX) in for using this sample codes.
+You need both libraries (Adafruit_SSD1306, Adafruit GFX) for using this sample codes.
 In case of compilation error you should check whether you have added both libraries to your Arduino development environment.
 The *Adafruit GFX* library is used from *Adafruit_SSD1306*.

 ### Setup the display